michael-hsiung/michael-hsiung.github.io/_pages/about.md

 # ✨ About me

+Currently, I am a master’s student in biomedical engineering at the [State Key Laboratory of Ultrasound in Medicine and Engineering (SKL-UME)](https://skl-ume.cqmu.edu.cn/), Chongqing Medical University (CQMU), China.

 Hi, this Wanrong.
 Welcome to my wonderland!
 Currently, I am a PhD student in computer science at [EPSRC Centre for Doctoral Training (CDT) in Distributed Algorithm](https://www.liverpool.ac.uk/distributed-algorithms-cdt/), Which is a fascinating place to generate future leader in data science and artificial intelligence.
 Before this, I obtained my bachelor's degree in Biomedical Engineering with the highest honor from joint education of [Shenzhen Institute of Advanced Technology(SIAT), University of Chinese Academy of Sciences(UCAS)](https://www.siat.ac.cn/) and